-Building equity is one of the main benefits of home ownership.
-You don’t notice it while it’s happening, but at some point you’ve got a valuable asset that can be used for almost anything.
+Building equity is one of the primary financial benefits of homeownership.
+You don’t notice it while it’s happening, but if all goes well, you end up with a significant asset that you can use for almost anything.

 What is Equity?

 Equity is the amount of your home that you actually own.
-If you borrowed money to buy your home, you can calculate your equity by subtracting your loan balance from the value of your home.
-If you end up with a negative number, you’ve got negative equity – the home is worth less than you owe on it.
+If you borrow money to buy your home, you can calculate equity by subtracting your loan balance from the value of your home.
+If the result is a negative number, you have negative equity because the home is worth less than you owe on it.

 How to Build Equity